-- Review the AD Bridge Enterprise Release Notes to ensure your environment meets the deployment requirements.
+- Review the AD Bridge Release Notes to ensure your environment meets the deployment requirements.

-- Determine whether to use AD Bridge Enterprise in Directory Integration, Unprovisioned mode, or ID Range.
-When you configure your domain with the AD Bridge Enterprise domain configuration wizard, you must choose the mode to use.
+- Determine whether to use AD Bridge in Directory Integration, or ID Range.
+When you configure your domain with the AD Bridge domain configuration wizard, you must choose the mode to use.

-Back up Active Directory before you run the AD Bridge Enterprise domain configuration wizard.
+Back up Active Directory before you run the AD Bridge domain configuration wizard.

-- Determine how you will migrate Linux, Unix, and macOS users to Active Directory.
-For example, if you are using NIS, decide whether you will migrate those accounts to Active Directory and whether you will migrate local accounts and then delete them or leave them.
+- Determine how you will migrate Linux or Unix users to Active Directory.
 It is usually recommended that you delete interactive local accounts other than the root account.

 - Determine whether you will use aliasing.
-If you plan to use aliasing, you must associate users with a specific AD Bridge cell; you cannot use the default cell.
-ID Range may not be used with cells.
+If you plan to use aliasing, you must associate users with a specific AD Bridge cell; you cannot use the Default Cell.
+ID Range cannot be used with cells.